richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a URI
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a URI
 ## `Document_get_referrerPolicy`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number representing as result of type unsigned long
+target | number | A number that represents a handle to a Document *output* | number | A number representing as result of type unsigned long
 ## `Document_get_anchors`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_applets`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a HTMLCollection
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a HTMLCollection
 ## `Document_get_fullscreen`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number representing as result of type boolean
+target | number | A number that represents a handle to a Document *output* | number | A number representing as result of type boolean
 ## `Document_get_fullscreenEnabled`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number representing as result of type boolean
+target | number | A number that represents a handle to a Document *output* | number | A number representing as result of type boolean

 ## `Document_exitFullscreen(instance)`
 Argument | Type | description